Mardcelo/Mardcelo/README.md

 Call it, I looked most of the topic that interests me.

-Im mostly working on Compiler Design, and Fuzzing some random stuffs that I can find on my house.
+Im mostly working on Compiler Design, Optimization, and Fuzzing some random stuffs that I can find on my house.

 I would like to thank my mentors @[Gamozolabs](https://github.com/gamozolabs), @[Tandasat](https://github.com/tandasat)